 3. Follow the trend for inky shades in your kitchen

-Deep, dramatic alternatives to grey-green, burgundy and blue - are very popular paint colours for kitchens, creating an elegant appeal, an effect doubled if used on both cabinetry and walls.
+Deep, dramatic alternatives to grey-green, burgundy and blue are very popular paint colors for kitchens, creating an elegant appeal, an effect doubled if used on both cabinetry and walls.

-Kitchens with good light and high ceilings can take the darkest of paint colours, such as Farrow & Ball’s Stiffkey Blue Modern emulsion (shown here on the walls and floor); an eggshell finish in the same colour has been used on the units.
-Keep the finish sophisticated with a smart, contrasting white – Wimborne White is the perfect choice - and add a pop of colour in accessories to lift and modernise the scheme instantly.
+Kitchens with good light and high ceilings can take the darkest of paint colors, such as Farrow & Ball’s Stiffkey Blue Modern emulsion (shown here on the walls and floor); an eggshell finish in the same color has been used on the units.
+Keep the finish sophisticated with a smart, contrasting white – Wimborne White is the perfect choice - and add a pop of color in accessories to lift and modernize the scheme instantly.

-4. Choose a neutral tone for a Scandi feel
+4. Choose a neutral kitchen paint for a Scandi feel

-Although they are a hive of activity, our kitchens are increasingly becoming spaces we relax and socialise in.
-However you use yours, colour can aid the serene atmosphere of this space.
+Although they are a hive of activity, our kitchens are increasingly becoming spaces we relax and socialize in.
+However you use yours, picking the right kitchen color can aid the serene atmosphere of this space.

-When you invest in a Neptune kitchen you get the fabulous option of choosing from their range of 28 original paint colours.
-They are ecologically-friendly and water based, with a choice of matt emulsion or eggshell finishes.
+When you invest in a Neptune kitchen you get the fabulous option of choosing from their range of 28 original paint colors.
+They are ecologically friendly and water-based, with a choice of matt emulsion or eggshell finishes.
 Shown here is their classic pared-back Suffolk kitchen that’s hand-painted in Sage – a calming green that has a fresh, timeless feel.

-We have loads more inspiring Shaker-style kitchen design ideas if you like the vibe of this kitchen.
+We have loads more inspiring Shaker kitchen ideas in our ideas gallery if you like the vibe of this kitchen.

-You can’t beat an all-white kitchen – bright and crisp, it acts as a blank canvas for the rest of the scheme, enabling you to add and swap out accent colours quickly with accessories.
-It also means the kitchen will be far easier to update and match to new utensils, appliances or dinnerware.
+You can’t beat an all-white kitchen – bright and crisp, it acts as a blank canvas for the rest of the scheme, enabling you to add and swap out accent colors quickly with accessories.
+Picking a simple kitchen color scheme also means it will be far easier to update and match to new utensils, appliances or dinnerware.

 In this deVOL kitchen the cabinets have been painted in Damask and the walls and shelves have been kept the same shade of white too.
-The choice of wooden flooring however keep the kitchen from becoming too clinical, which we fully recommend doing if you are going to go down the all white everything route.
+The choice of wooden flooring however keep the kitchen from becoming too clinical, which we fully recommend doing if you are going for an all-white everything kitchen paint idea.